Adorism/pew_w68_media_literacy_insights/README.md

 The survey results are encoded and answers are categorical, rather than truly numeric.
 Therefore, I used [contingency tables](https://en.wikipedia.org/wiki/Contingency_table) and [Pearson's Chi-Squared Test](https://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test) to examine relationships between pairs of variables.

 In most cases, whether the contingency tables were normalized or not, I saw a trend in the demographic columns.
 One of my expectations did not hold up to scrutiny.
-I had expected to see more evidence of a correlationi between non-metropolitan residency and difficulty navigating the media.
-Instead, I saw very uniform distribution in answering patterns for metropolitan and non-metropolitan residents.
+I had expected to see more evidence of a correlation between non-metropolitan residency and difficulty navigating the media.
+Instead, I saw a very uniform distribution in answering patterns for metropolitan and non-metropolitan residents.
 In fact, there is one question where that demographic facet was most influential, regarding the difficulty of finding local news relating to the pandemic.
 The chi-number is small.
 The graph indicates hardly any variation at all.
-Even at it's most significant, metropolitan and non-metropolitan residents show hardly any difference in the ways they answered these questions.
+Even at its most significant, metropolitan and non-metropolitan residents show hardly any difference in the ways they answered these questions.
 <br><br>
 ![Non-Significant finding](./images/image12.png)
 <br><br>
 As I guessed, there were questions for which people belonging to different political parties had a noticeable pattern of different answers.
-However, the degree of signifigance for this demographic facet was not as strong as I had hypothesized it would be.
+However, the degree of significance for this demographic facet was not as strong as I had hypothesized it would be.
 The most stark difference when taking this demographic feature into account can be seen in the answers to the following question: How often, if ever, do you think the news media gets the facts right about the coronavirus pandemic?<br>
 ![Most Significant Party-Related finding](./images/image6.png)
 <br>